St. Mary’s College of Maryland unveils memorial to enslaved people on its campus

 In Saturday’s virtual ceremony hosted on the school’s website, students, school officials, local community leaders and politicians spoke about the project and their hopes that it will be a fertile site for reflection and resolve.
 Writer and historian Jelani Cobb delivered the keynote address.

-The project honors “the triumph of the human spirit over the cruelty of slavery” said Maryland Gov. Larry Hogan (R) and “provides a new and meaningful way for Marylanders to learn about the complex legacy of slavery in our state.”
+The project honors “the triumph of the human spirit over the cruelty of slavery,” Maryland Gov. Larry Hogan (R) said, and “provides a new and meaningful way for Marylanders to learn about the complex legacy of slavery in our state.”

-The Speaker of the Maryland House of Delegates Adrienne A. Jones, U.S. Sens.
+The speaker of the Maryland House of Delegates, Adrienne A. Jones, U.S. Sens.
 Chris Van Hollen and Ben Cardin, and U.S. House Majority Leader Steny H. Hoyer, all Democrats, also delivered remarks.
-All but $5o,000 of the project’s $550,000 cost was paid for by the state of Maryland.
+All but $50,000 of the project’s $550,000 cost was paid for by the state of Maryland.

 Baltimore Mayor-elect Brandon Scott, a 2006 graduate of the school, said having the memorial at St. Mary’s is part of a much broader effort that America needs to engage in to address its past.